Updated June 2019

 • non-interferring redundancy

-a wireless Tyre Pressure Monitoring System is a smart idea for your travel bike.
+a wireless Tyre Pressure Monitoring System is a worthwhile addition to your bike, whatever you do with it.

 For as long as I’ve been on the road, tyre makers and road safety tsars have harped on about the importance of maintaining correct tyre pressures.
 They’re right of course: doing so is a major contribution to road safety for the reasons illustrated vividly in the videos below.
 But modern bike tyres are so good that I’ve often inadvertently ridden on drastically under-inflated tyres for weeks and not even noticed.